 Requirements

-Blackfish uses Docker or Apptainer to run service containers locally.
+- Docker or Apptainer — Blackfish runs services inside containers.
 HPC-based services require Apptainer to be installed on your university cluster.

 Quickstart